Washington Man Diagnosed With Coronavirus Being Treated By A Robot Doctor Equipped With A Stethoscope

 In order to limit contact between the infected man and doctors, the hospital is making use of a robot that takes the man’s vitals and communicates with him through a large screen, hospital officials said.

-Throughout the man’s treatment, hospital officials have been taking efforts to keep him away from others and limit the spread of the coronavirus.
+Throughout the man’s treatment, hospital officials have been making efforts to keep him away from others and limit the spread of the coronavirus.

 “He arrived at the hospital in a special isolated gurney called an ISOPOD and has been treated in a two-bed isolated area away from busy sections of the hospital, the doctor said.”

-The report noted that the man, who has not been publicly identified but is said to be in his 30s, is now in stable condition.
+The report noted that the man, who has not been publicly identified but is said to be in his 30s, is now in a stable condition.
 The report added that health officials in Washington have reached out to 43 people who were called “close contacts” with the infected man, with state officials checking in on them daily to monitor for any possible symptoms.

-Since the Washington man was diagnosed with the coronavirus, a second person inside the United States has been confirmed to having the disease, Fox News.
+Since the Washington man was diagnosed with the coronavirus, a second person inside the United States has been confirmed as having the disease, Fox News.
 The second case was reported in Chicago.
 The virus has claimed the lives of 56 people to date and sickened close to 2,000 others since it originated in Wuhan, the report added.

 The virus has reportedly spread quickly, with new cases outside of China among people who had recently traveled to the city.
 Officials in Canada reported the first confirmed case on Saturday in a man who had traveled from Wuhan to Guangzhou, China, before traveling to Toronto late this week.